 Apart from any of the above concerns, there is always a practical matter of the cost of credit consultation.
 You already have debt problems, adding another fee to an already stretched budget may seem counterproductive.
 But that’s not necessarily a problem, since it is possible to get a free credit consultation.

-What a Credit Consultation Will Involve
+What a Credit Counseling Will Involve

 Different counseling services will approach a credit consultation in different ways.
 However, you can expect some variation of the following: